andre-ye/uni/docs/phil/phil-458/readings.md

 - Scheler -- all questions of philosophy ultimately reduce themselves tot he question of what man is.

 Phenomenological Givenness in Intentional Feeling
+- A priori of the emotional -- intentional obbjects of feeling, values
+- *Values are given to intentional feeling immediately*
+- Values can be clear even when the object referred to it by it is obscure
+- Values always antecede -- the apriorism if value-feeling is independent of the object-world
+- Value sare not qualities of things -- values cannot be reduced to common properties
+- Values always exhibit a specific content; emotive a priori is non-formal (material)
+- Values are indepedent of being, even though being is in a sense prior to values
+- Assault on all ethical relativism which reduces values to historically changing life conditions
+- Values can be either positive or negative
+- Each group must find its own relative system of goods and norms -- there is no universal form of ethos

+Emotive Axiology: The Graded Realm of Values
+- A priori order among values in non-formal ethics
+  1. Sensible values -- agreeable to disagreeable, sensible feeling with enjoyment and suffering, pleasure and pain.
+Agreeable preferred over the disagreeable by their essences.
+Rejection of an evolutionary theory.
+Symbolic values
+  2. Values of life -- virtal values.
+Noble, vulgar -- good, bad.
+Relating to well being
+  3. Spiritual values -- vital values ought to be sacrificed for spiritual ones.
+Love, preferring, hatred.Phenomenologically different from vital functions.
+Irreducible to biologicality.
+More: beauty, uglyliness, right, wrong.
+Truth is not a value.
+  4. Holy and unholy -- only for objects pertaining to the absolute.
+- A value is enduring when it has an essential 'ability to exist through time' -- temporal invariability

+p.
+100 in PDF

 ---